RosettaCommons/documentation/rosetta_basics/file_types/resfiles.md

 Commands for noncanonical residue types
 ---------------------------------------

-Noncanonical residue types do not obey the AND-commutativity in command order that the rest of the resfile displays; this is because they default to "off" position, and must perforce be activated instead of deactivated to use.
-The command to turn OFF the canonical types is EMPTY, and the command to turn ON a noncanonical type is "NC \<ResidueTypeName\>".
-To use a mixture of canonical residues and non-canonical residue at the same positions, RESET must be used.
+Noncanonical residue types obey the same rules as canonical types: resfile commands and `TaskOperation`s can only turn types _off_.
+By default, in the absence of any `TaskOperation`, the 20 canonical amino acids are allowed at any given position.
+If you wish to design with noncanonical amino acids, you must therefore specify a [[`PackerPalette`|PackerPalette]] that includes additional residue types.
+Please see the `PackerPalette` documentation for details.
+Once the expanded palette has been specified, the residues in the palette are on by default (in the absence of any `TaskOperation`), and can be turned off by `TaskOperations` just like canonical residues.
+The `PIKAA` command can be used for this purpose: to specify a noncanonical residue to keep, use `X[###]`, where `###` is the full name of the residue (e.g. `DALA` for D-alanine).

 ```
 NATRO # default command that applies to everything without a non- default setting; do not repack

 start

-10 A ALLAA NC ET1 # allow all 20 amino acids, plus noncanonical ET1
+10 A PIKAA ACDEFGHIKLMNPQRSTVWYX[ET1] # allow all 20 amino acids, plus noncanonical ET1
-11 A EMPTY NC R2 # disallow all 20 amino acids, allow only noncanonical R2
+11 A PIKAA X[R2] # disallow all 20 amino acids, allow only noncanonical R2
-15 A RESET PIKAA ATSG NC SM1 # allow only ATSG and noncanonical SM1
+15 A PIKAA ATSGX[SM1] # allow only ALA, THR, SER, GLY, and noncanonical SM1
-56 A EMPTY NC R2 NC T6 NC OP5 #allow only noncanonicals R2, T6, and OP5 (notice separate NC commands)
+56 A PIKAA X[R2]X[T6]X[OP5] #allow only noncanonicals R2, T6, and OP5 (notice separate X statements within the same PIKAA command)
-#45 B NC E4 EMPTY #MALFORMED COMMAND: this will give you no residue types at all, resulting in NATRO behavior (EMPTY supersedes NC)
-#65 B NC F1 S2 T3 #MALFORMED COMMAND: this will crash because you need one NC command per noncanonical you want
 ```

 Commands for controlling conformational freedom: